Candlesticker

 Definition

 The pattern occurs at the top of a trend or during an uptrend.
-The name Hanging Man comes from the fact that the candlestick looks somewhat like a hanging man.
-It is a single candlestick pattern that has a long lower shadow and a small body at or very near the top of its daily trading range.
+The name Hanging Man comes from the resemblance of the candlestick to a hanging man.
+It is a single candlestick pattern characterized by a long lower shadow and a small body at or very near the top of its daily trading range.

 Recognition Criteria